12.4: Biological Oxidation-Reduction Reactions

 Figure \(\PageIndex{20}\): Possible mechanism for the hydroxylation of estrone by cytochrome P450 from Bacillus megaterium after https://www.ebi.ac.uk/thornton-srv/m...csa/entry/699/

-As with the previous generic mechanism, the two added electrons derive from NADH which passed a hydride to FAD which passes single electrons on to FMN which them passes them onto the heme.
+As with the previous generic mechanism, the two added electrons derive from NADH, which passes a hydride to FAD, which passes single electrons onto FMN, then passes them onto the heme.
 The exact species for several parts of the mechanism are not completely clear.
 For instance, a Fe4+-oxo complex has been proposed.

-Let's shown the structure of a human cytochrome P450 1A1 that is active in drug metabolism and also in the activation of benzo[a]pyrene, a component of cigarette smoke, into a carcinogen.
-Figure \(\PageIndex{21}\) below shows an interactive iCn3D model of Human Cytochrome P450 1A1 in complex with alpha-naphthoflavone (4I8V).
+Let's show the structure of a human cytochrome P450 1A1 active in drug metabolism and the activation of benzo[a]pyrene (a fused benzene and α-pyrone ring), a component of cigarette smoke, into a carcinogen.
+Figure \(\PageIndex{21}\) below shows an interactive iCn3D model of human microsomal (ER) cytochrome P450 2A6 complexed with coumarin (1Z10).
+Coumarin is a benzo-α-pyrone found in many plants like tonka beans and some types of cinnamon.
+It has a sweet, vanilla-like scent and bitter taste.

 Dioxygenases